pajtai/Netlumination.com/application/_posts/2013-08-22-our-javascript-toolchain.md

 title: Our JavaScript Tool Chain
 tags:
 - javascript
+- jquery
+- backbone
+- underscore
+- requirejs
+- sass
+- jade
+- mocha
+- grunt
 status: publish
 type: post
 ---

 ## Intro

-For a long time JavaScript had a negative association with the term, "scripting language."
+For a long time, JavaScript had a negative association with the term, "scripting language."
 To this day, some people have the impression that JavaScript is not suited for large complex apps.
 Whether the language is well suited to such a purpose remains a question, but there are examples of maintainable, testable, large scale JavaScript apps.
 Since JavaScript